Why Traditional Security Solutions Aren’t Stopping Ransomware

 Expert Managed Services and Accessible Support

-EnGarde is managed around-the-clock and staffed by security professionals who work with you to protect your company's reputation and users.
-Our security experts will work closely with you to identify your security requirements, monitor them for potential threats and help you to pinpoint the people in your organization that could be affected by an attack.
+EnGarde is managed around the clock and staffed by security professionals who work with you to protect your company's reputation and users.
+Our security experts will work closely with you to identify your security requirements, monitor them for potential threats, and help you to pinpoint the people in your organization that could be affected by an attack.

 Layered Email Authentication Protocols